-This Declaration was made in 1940 when Hitler’s puppet regime in Slovakia was led by a Catholic priest, Msgr.
-Tiso at the head of the Fascist party founded by Father Hlinka.
+This Declaration was made in 1940 when Hitler’s puppet regime in Slovakia was led by a Catholic priest, Father Tiso, who headed the Fascist party founded by Father Hlinka.
 This document argues for still more clerical influence by reminding the government who helped the Fascists to power: “The Slovak Catholic priests were the first who waged war against Judeo-Marxism”.
 Also included are excerpts from the 1942 Declaration of the Slovak bishops vilifying the Jews.

 On November 7, 1940 the Catholic clergy declared their loyalty to the Slovak Fascist regime in the official newspaper of the Catholic Church, Katolícke noviny (Catholic News).

 1. The Slovak Catholic priests were nearly always the vanguard in the Hlinka´s first ranks, [Father Hlinka´s Party].

 2. The Slovak Catholic priests maintained Hlinka´s Party newspapers, the Slovak and the Slovenská pravda (Slovakian Truth) with their own resources.

 3. The Slovak Catholic parsonages were always a haven for Hlinka´s deputies and the county party secretaries.